MiT-HEP/MitEwk13TeV/Selection/README.md

 I have added some extra arguments which allow the ntuple to be split into sections during the selection and allows for the parallelization of the selection and full recoil+efficiency step for the W ntuples.
 The full setup is included in the runSelection.sh, the **NSEC** and **ITH** variables control the number of sections and which section is being processed.
 This causes them to be put into different directories with numbers specifying the splitting i.e. ntuple_0_1.

 ## Helper code
+### Electron energy scale
+Applicator code in MitEwk13TeV/EleScale/EnergyScaleCorrection.*.
+There should be a run or era-dependent file provided by the Egamma group which can be included here.
+The EnergyScaleCorrection class should be able to parse it and apply the corrections.

 ### Trigger and Lepton ID information
 Cut-based ID for the muons and electrons is stored in the LeptonIDCuts.hh file.
 Cuts are currently the 2017 standard, and the triggers are for the 2017G and 2017H runs.
 MitEwk13TeV/Utils/LeptonIDCuts.hh